samin1554/AIClub-WebApp/docs/README.md

-# AI Club Web App Documentation
+# AI Club Web App

 Welcome to the AI Club Web App documentation!
 This directory contains everything you need to understand, build, and deploy the app.